 The tragus is the portion of the external ear derived from the first branchial arch.
 This, together with the second branchial arch, moves dorsally, forming the auricle.
 An accessory tragus may develop at any point along the migratory line that extends from the tragus to the angle of the mouth or along the anterior margin of the sternocleidomastoid muscle.1 Some synonyms for this anomaly, such as accessory auricle, may be less accurate, because the rest of the external ear is derived from the second branchial arch.
 Accessory auricular anomaly, as a reference to a cartilaginous core with overlying skin, similar to a tragus, may be more appropriate.
 In contrast, an accessory auricle is larger and morphologically resembles an additional pinna.
 Cases of polyotia are much rarer congenital anomalies.2

 Accessory tragi are located commonly in the preauricular and buccal region, slightly above or below the level of the tragus.
 They may present more anteriorly on the cheek or along the line of the mandible, on the neck between the sternocleidomastoid muscle and the suprasternoclavicular region, or (rarely) on the glabella or suprasternal region.1,3 Lesions arising on the neck are referred to by some as wattles.4 Others consider wattles to be cutaneous cartilaginous rests.1 Accessory tragi typically present as pedunculated soft to cartilaginous papules; they may be solitary or multiple, unilateral or bilateral, and are often diagnosed clinically as skin tags or fibromas.
 Vellus hairs may cover the surface.
 Some authors refer to these as a subtype of accessory auricle, which are further classified according to the location (intraauricular, preauricular, and buccal) and protrusion pattern (pedunculated, sessile, areolar, remnant, or depressed).5 The pedunculated and sessile lesions may be spherical, ovoid, lobed, or nodular in morphology.
 A cartilaginous root is usually but not always present.
-The lesions are asymptomatic unless they become ...
+The lesions are asymptomatic unless they become infected or ...